opsschool/curriculum/networking_201.rst

 ping
 ----
-ping is always a great first step in any network-related troubleshooting session.
+ping should always be the first step in any network-related troubleshooting session, due to the simple manner in which it works, and the information it returns.
+Many times, the resulting information from a ping will point you in the next direction.
+For example, if you notice jitter (ping responses varying wildly), you will know to start looking at layer 1 problems somewhere on the path, and that available bandwidth probably isn't an issue.

-You're probably already familiar with the basic usage of ping, but there are some really handy options that can used (these are on Linux, but also exist in most versions of ping, but under different flags):
+You're probably already familiar with the basic usage of ping, but there are some really handy options that can used (these are on Linux, but also exist in most versions of ping, but under different flags).
+Here are a couple of my most-often-used options:

 -I - Change the source IP address you're pinging from.
 For example, there might be multiple IP addresses on your box, and you want to verify that a particular